5 Huge Health Mistakes I Made On My Healing Journey

 Taking supplements without knowing what they are made from or how they truly affect the body can have major unintended consequences.

-But in a nutshell, the premise behind the Root Cause Protocol is this – we are iron overloaded and copper and magnesium deficient.
-Copper is needed to transport iron in the body, when we have too much iron and not enough copper, unbound iron begins to accumulate in the tissues.
+The premise behind the Root Cause Protocol is that we are iron-overloaded and copper and magnesium-deficient.
+Copper is needed to transport iron in the body.
+When we have too much iron and not enough copper, unbound iron begins to accumulate in the tissues.

-The accumulation of iron in the tissues creates oxidative stress which causes inflammation and increases the body’s magnesium burn rate.
+Iron accumulation in the tissues creates oxidative stress, which causes inflammation and increases the body’s magnesium burn rate.

 Magnesium is required for over 3,400 chemical reactions in the body.
-So without the magnesium your body needs, enzymes can’t do their job which eventually leads to metabolic disfunction which then leads to the majority of the disease and illness that we see in the world today.
+Without the magnesium your body needs, enzymes can’t do their job, which eventually leads to metabolic dysfunction, which in turn leads to the majority of the diseases and illnesses we see in the world today.

-I’ll be sharing a lot more about the protocol in the future but my point in sharing all of this is – supplements have the ability to make or break your healing journey.
+I’ll be sharing a lot more about the protocol in the future, but my point is that supplements can make or break your healing journey.

-Now I try to get most of my vitamins and minerals from food.
-Although, I do take quite a few whole food supplements like wholefood vitamin C, desiccated beef liver, and cod liver oil.
+Now, I try to get most of my vitamins and minerals from food, although I do take quite a few whole-food supplements, such as vitamin C, desiccated beef liver, and cod liver oil.

 Striving For Perfection

-Obsession with anything is bad, even if that obsession is fueled by a desire to live a healthier life.
-For years my desire to heal truly consumed me.
+Obsession with anything is bad, even if that obsession is fueled by a desire to live a healthier, happier life.
+For years, my desire to heal truly consumed me.

 Especially during the time that I was intermittent fasting and consuming a keto diet.